×

 Drugs

 Mexico prohibits the possession and use of drugs, including medical marijuana.
-If you are caught, you can be in for a lengthy prison sentence.
+If you are caught, you can be sentenced to a lengthy prison sentence.
 There have also been reports of travelers becoming very ill and/or dying after consuming synthetic drugs or contaminated prescription medicines in Mexico.

 Unregulated Alcohol